Oral & Facial Surgery of Northeast Texas – Texarkana & Paris TX

 |Hospital or Surgery Center Based General Anesthesia||A patient is admitted to a hospital or surgery center where anesthesia is administered by an anesthesiologist.||Indicated for patients undergoing extensive procedures such as face and jaw reconstruction and TMJ surgery.
 Also indicated for patients with complicated medical conditions who require general anesthesia.|

 To administer general anesthesia in the office, an oral surgeon must have completed at least three months of hospital based anesthesia training during the oral and maxillofacial surgery residency program.
 This training is in addition to the four years of out-patient anesthesia experience obtained during the training program.
 The American Association of Oral and Maxillofacial Surgery (AAOMS)and the Texas Society of Oral and Maxillofacial Surgeons (TSOMS) require an office anesthesia evaluation every five years.
 All team members must be CPR-certified and have advanced emergency training led by the oral surgeon.
-In addition, Drs.
-Bunel, James, and Duke must maintain certification in Advanced Cardiac Life Support and obtain 12 hours of anesthesia continuing education every two years as required by the Texas State Board of Dental Examiners.
+In addition, Dr. Bunel, Dr. Duke, Dr. Legan or Dr. Hastings must maintain certification in Advanced Cardiac Life Support and obtain 12 hours of anesthesia continuing education every two years as required by the Texas State Board of Dental Examiners.
 Further, all of our anesthesia assistant personnel have completed the Dental Anesthesia Assistant National Certifying Examination (DAANCE).

 Again, when it comes to anesthesia, our first priority is the patient’s comfort and safety.
 If you have any concerns regarding the type of anesthesia that will be administered during your oral surgery procedure, please do not hesitate to discuss your concerns with your doctor at the time of your consultation.